 It is now three years since the government launched its NHS quality reforms.

-1In that time, we have seen the setting up of two major new national organisations, the National Institute for Clinical Excellence and the Commission for Health Improvement, and the establishment of new systems and responsibilities for clinical governance.
+1In that time, we have seen the setting up of two major national organisations, the National Institute for Clinical Excellence and the Commission for Health Improvement, and the establishment of new systems and responsibilities for clinical governance.

 The Health Act 1999 has created, for the first time, a statutory duty of quality for healthcare organisations and those who lead them.

 Arguably, the NHS is doing more to manage and improve quality than ever before.